Zaneham/SLATEC/TESTING.md

 - No NaN or Infinity
 - "Wobbling precision" (0-3 bits lost depending on normalisation)

-A deviation at Level 3 is not necessarily a bug — it may be an unavoidable consequence of the floating-point representation change.
+A deviation at Level 3 is not necessarily a bug, it may be an unavoidable consequence of the floating-point representation change.
 But it must be **documented and explained**.

 ### Test Location